achukka/p3_collaboration_and_competition/Report.md

 ## Project 3: Collaboration and Competition

-This is the secothirdnd project as part of Deep Reinforcement Learning course in [Udacity](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
+This is the third project as part of Deep Reinforcement Learning course in [Udacity](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893).
 The objective of the project is to train two agents to play tennis as long as posibble.

 ---

 ### Problem Description